ValeriiaMur/RESTful-API-with-Express-from-scratch/README.md

   - update the user document in the database using the new information sent in the `request body`.
   - respond with HTTP status code `200` (OK).
   - return the newly updated _user document_.

-### Task 2b: Exit Ticket

-Once you begin, you will have 15 minutes to answer the questions [here](https://app.codesignal.com/public-test/Enw3XXyb7poZ6WTpy/pXE64R7ExgXbto).

-The completion of these questions is mandatory for MVP.
-However, passing the quiz doesn't affect your standing as a Lambda School student whatsoever.
-This is Lambda School testing itself!
-Please answer honestly and to the best of your ability without using external references.

-### Task 3: Stretch Problems

-To work on the stretch problems you'll need to enable the `cors` middleware.
-Follow these steps:

-- add the `cors` npm module: `npm i cors`.
-- add `server.use(cors())` after `server.use(express.json())`.

-Create a new React application and connect it to your server:

-- the React application can be anywhere, but, for this project create it inside the folder for the solution.
-- connect to the `/api/users` endpoint in the API and show the list of users.
-- add a delete button to each displayed user that will remove it from the server.
-- add forms to add and update data.
-- Style the list of users however you see fit.

-## Submission Format
-* [ ] Submit a Pull-Request to merge `<firstName-lastName>` Branch into `main` (student's  Repo). **Please don't merge your own pull request**
-* [ ] Fill out your module retrospective form [here](https://forms.lambdaschool.com/module-retrospective) with a link to your PR